microsoft/vscode-dev-containers/CONTRIBUTING.md

     rm -rf /var/lib/apt/lists/*
     ```

     The only downside of doing this is that `apt-get update` has to be executed before you install a packages.
-However, in most cases adding this package to a Dockerfile and rebuilding is a better choice anyway since this will survive a "rebuild".
+However, in most cases adding this package to a Dockerfile is a better choice anyway since this will survive a "rebuild" of the image and the creation of an updated container.

 2. Use the scripts in the [script library](./script-library) in this repository where appropriate.
 You do not even need to copy the script into your `.devcontainer` folder to use it.
 See the [README](./script-library) for details.
 Most existing definitions use the "common" script to ensure things like `git`, a non-root user, and useful command line utilities like `ps`, `ip`, `jq` are present.

 3. In all cases, you'll want to pay attention to package caching since this can also take up image space.
 Typically there is an option for a package manager to not cache when installing that you can use to minimize the size of the image.
 For example, for Alpine Linux, there's `apk --no-cache`

 4. Watch out for the installation of "recommended" packages you don't need.
 By default, Debian / Ubuntu's `apt-get` installs packages that are commonly used with the one you specified - which in many cases isn't required.
-You can use `apt-get -y install --no-install recommends` to avoid this problem.
+You can use `apt-get -y install --no-install-recommends` to avoid this problem.

 ### Developing and testing a definition